Crown-Commercial-Service/crown-marketplace/README.md

     `https://marketplace.service.crowncommercial.gov.uk/auth/dfe/callback` for
     the live service
 * `DFE_SIGNIN_WHITELISTED_EMAIL_ADDRESSES`
-  * Comma-separated list of email addresses allowed access via DfE Signin
+  * Comma-separated list of email addresses allowed access via DfE Sign-in
-  * If this variable is not present, DfE Signin is not protected by whitelisting
+  * If this variable is not present, DfE Sign-in is not protected by whitelisting

 #### Google Analytics